Having a positive wedding mindset in a pandemic – is it even possible?!

 Sounds cheesy, but it’s so true!
 Hanging out with people who have a negative vibe is only going to drag you down further.
-One of the most common things we’ve heard from our wedding planning couples this year is that the stress of negative (although clearly well-meaning) friends and family constantly badgering them have made postponing their wedding even tougher to deal with.
+One of the most common things we’ve heard from our wedding planning couples is that the stress of negative (although clearly well-meaning) friends and family constantly badgering them have made postponing their wedding even tougher to deal with.

-As wedding planners, we get it – you want the lead-up to your wedding to be super fun and exciting, so when you have people always asking “ are you going to postpone your wedding” and are filling your head with sad news articles, it’s not going to help you emotionally.
+I totally get it – you want the lead-up to your wedding to be super fun and exciting, so when you have people always asking “ are you going to postpone your wedding” and are filling your head with sad news articles, it’s not going to help you emotionally.

 Every day is a new day.

-Fully appreciate this sounds super cheesy, but it’s so important to start your day the right way, e.g., with a positive mental attitude.
+It’s so important to start your day the right way, e.g., with a positive mental attitude.
 Ultimately, you can’t control everything happening around you, but you can control how you respond to each situation as it occurs.

 I start with my day with a run and a high octane soundtrack, it gets the heart racing and helps release all of those endorphins into your body.
 If running isn’t quite your bag, pop on a playlist at home that makes you happy and don’t be afraid to sing your heart out!

 Most importantly, even if your previous day was bad, don’t carry over negative emotions into your new day – dwelling on a bad situation won’t improve it.
 Instead, focus on finding the joy in your day and keep the faith that the future will be rosier.